diannedejesus/vocabulary/README.md

 Also in word search if a word can't be placed it will be excluded.
 It will try every position and placement before excluding the word.

 <!--

-print version -> word search: does not fit int print area if grid is too big
             -> Word list: print version has a lot of space if no hint is provided.
             -> all: add to top name and date field
 Wordsearch: allow customized gridsize, possibly easier version by using fill letter of all alphabet